DaljitSohi/RMI-File-Submission-System/README.md

 Server File
 ----------------------------------------------------------------------------------------------------------------------------------
-Stores the Assignments submitted by students
+Stores the Assignments submitted by students.
 Contains nessassry files to log Students, and TAs into the System.